jabacchetta/vscode-essentials/README.md

 * Automatic and manually added (tagged commits) local edit history
 * Bookmarks for marking lines of code and quickly jumping back to them
 * Giving workspaces unique colors to help identify the editor when working with multiple instances, using Live Share, or taking advantage of remote development
+* Toggle a dimmer for code outside of the current block scope, reducing the opacity of irrelevant text and allowing you to temporarily focus on a specific block
+* Add syntax highlighting to log files and to VSCode's output/debug panels
+* Toggle the display of hidden files in the explorer

 ## Recommended Settings